This information will help you prepare for your epidural steroid injection at Memorial Sloan Kettering (MSK).

-You will be helped onto the x-ray table and helped to lie on your stomach with a pillow under your belly.
-Using fluoroscopy, a type of x-ray, your doctor will locate where he or she will place the epidural to inject the steroid.
-When the correct location is found, a medication will be used to numb your skin.
+When the correct location is found, you will get an injection of local anesthetic (medication to make an area of your body numb).
 You may feel a small pinprick followed by a burning sensation.
-Your doctor will then insert the epidural in the area where he or she will inject the medication.
-Once your doctor is sure that the needle is correctly placed, he or she will inject the steroid.
+Your doctor will then insert the epidural in the area where the local anesthetic was injected.
+Once your doctor is sure that the needle is correctly placed, they will inject the steroid.
 The needle will be removed and a bandage will be placed over the injection site.

 This procedure takes 45 to 60 minutes to complete.Back to top

 For the first 24 hours after your procedure:

 - Don’t drive or do any other task where you need to be alert

 - Don’t remove the bandage from your injection site.
 You can remove it 24 hours after your procedure.

 Your pain may increase for up to 24 hours after your injection.
 This is normal.
 You may take an extra dose of your pain medication to help relieve your pain.
 If this pain continues longer than 48 hours, call your doctor.